Lil Yase Dead, Bay Area Rapper Reportedly Dies At Age 25

 Word of Lil Yase’s death began to hit social media on Saturday afternoon, with many who knew the artist leaving messages.
 The music news site Thizzler also posted a message sharing reports that he had died, though it did not offer more details.

-There were some reports indicating that he may have been killed.
-The rap news site HipHopWired passed along unconfirmed reports that he may have been murdered.
+There were some reports indicating he may have been killed.
+The rap news site HipHopWired passed along unconfirmed reports detailing he may have been murdered.

 “Lil Yase, a rapper who made noise in the Bay Area, was allegedly killed over the weekend although we have yet to see confirmed accounts,” the outlet reported, adding that he was from the city’s Sunnydale neighborhood.

-Other details of his passing remained hazy, and there was not yet an official statement from Lil Yase’s family or representation.
+Other details of his passing remained hazy and there has not yet been an official statement from Lil Yase’s family or representation.

 Fans, Fellow Artists Leave Condolences

 Word of Lil Yase’s passing led to an outpouring of condolences from fans and those who worked with him in the local scene.
-A picture he had shared on Instagram wishing followers a Happy Thanksgiving turned into an online memorial of sorts, with many leaving messages expressing shock at how young he had died.
+A picture he had shared on Instagram wishing followers a Happy Thanksgiving turned into an online memorial of sorts, with many leaving messages expressing shock at how young he was.

 “Love you bro, you were the first rapper to show me love.
-Wish we could shoot one more video,” wrote fellow performer and producer Shawn Farrell.
+Wish we could shoot one more video,” fellow performer and producer Shawn Farrell wrote.

 Many remembered the impact he had around San Francisco, crediting him for his own music and for helping other local up-and-coming musicians.
 In a 2016 feature on rap artists from San Francisco, The Fader identified Lil Yase as a standout.
-The report noted that he got his start in the industry back in 2013 when he shot videos on a friend’s iPad.
+The report noted he got his start in the industry back in 2013 when he shot videos on a friend’s iPad.
 He later scored a hit in the area with “Get It In” and was proud to represent his neighborhood.

-“The rest of the city hates Sunnydale, but they love our music,” he said, though the report noted that he had relocated to Los Angeles at the time to help his career.
+“The rest of the city hates Sunnydale, but they love our music,” he said, though the report noted he had relocated to Los Angeles at the time to help his career.

 Many bemoaned the difficult year it has been for the local scene.
 Fellow Bay Area rap artist Young Curt was killed in a car crash back in June.
 As Mercury News reported at the time, 27-year-old Curtis Denton was killed when his car rolled over while on a highway in Contra Costa County.
-Many noted that both Young Curt and Lil Yase were gone before reaching their 30s, mourning them and the hole their loss left.
+Many noted both Young Curt and Lil Yase were gone before reaching their 30s, mourning them and the hole their loss left.

 Lil Yase had just completed a new project, releasing a video for the song “Big One” on YouTube on November 17.
 The video, which had more than 2,000 views in the 10 days since it was released, was filled with comments from fans mourning his loss.